 The eggs are hemispherical and initially white.
 They are laid singly on young leaves of a foodplant.

-The species is found as three races in small pockets across the south of the continent:
+The species is found as two races in small pockets across the south of the continent:

 Further reading :